 The designation of Highly Confidential information has led to numerous disputes between parties to adjudicative proceedings.
 As a result, staff’s language providing a definition of the Highly Confidential designation may be appropriate.
 However, such a definition should be consistent with the information on Highly Confidential designations that is contained within WAC § 480-07-423.
 Further, the Commission has, in some cases, ruled that parties failed to demonstrate that certain Highly Confidential designations were warranted or that the Commission’s standard protective order and standard Confidential designation provided insufficient protection.
 E.g., Docket No. UT-023003, 19th Suppl.
 Order (December 18, 2003).
 The obligation for a party to bear the burden of demonstrating the necessity of a Highly Confidential designation should be included in the rule.
 As a result, ICNU proposes the following modification to Staff’s proposed WAC § 480-07-160(3):

 (3) Highly confidential information.
-The commission may authorize protection of information as highly confidential only pursuant to a protective order.
-Highly confidential information is confidential information to which, Even more restricted access is necessary to ensure the information is not disclosed to the detriment of the provider.
-Highly confidential information remains subject to the requirements in RCW 80.04.095 or RCW 81.77.210, and the provisions of this section apply to highly confidential information as well as confidential information unless this rule or the protective order authorizing highly confidential treatment of information states otherwise.
+The commission may authorize protection of information as highly confidential only pursuant to a protective order amended from the standard form, based upon a sworn statement that sets forth the specific factual and/or legal basis for highly confidential protection and an explanation of why the standard form protective order is inadequate.
+The sworn statement must identify specific parties, persons, or categories of persons, if any, to whom a party wishes to specially restrict access, and state the reasons for such proposed restrictions.
+The party making a Highly confidential designation bears the burden of proof that the commission’s protective order is insufficient to protect the information.
+Highly confidential information is confidential information which, without protections enhanced beyond those afforded confidential information, imposes a highly significant risk of competitive harm to the disclosing party, if disseminated.
+Even more restricted access is necessary to ensure the information is not disclosed to the detriment of the provider.
+Highly confidential information remains subject to the requirements in RCW 80.04.095 or RCW 81.77.210 and WAC 480-07-423, and the provisions of this section apply to highly confidential information as well as confidential information unless this rule or the protective order authorizing highly confidential treatment of information states otherwise.

 III.
 CONCLUSION